deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 #### Evening

 *MARJORIE* goes up to her room to find a noose hanging from the ceiling.
-She screams, runs away and into *CALVIN* in the hall. *CALVIN* calms her down, tells her to wait in the hall, goes into her room and quickly removes the noose (unknown to the player).
-At the same time, *REBECA* arrived and rushes up behind *CALVIN*.
+She screams, runs away and bumps into *CALVIN* in the hall. *CALVIN* calms her down, tells her to wait in the hall, goes into her room and quickly removes the noose (unknown to the player).
+At the same time, *REBECA* arrives and rushes up behind *CALVIN*.

-*CALVIN* and *REBECA* came back and tell *MARJORIE*, that there's no noose and she must've hallucinated. *CALVIN* manages to calm her down, *REBECA* is strangely quiet and absent minded.
+*CALVIN* and *REBECA* come back and tell *MARJORIE* that there's no noose and she must have been hallucinating. *CALVIN* manages to calm her down. *REBECA* is strangely quiet and absent minded.

 ### Day 2